-Task ICT Development Overview (status) In 2016 the IT Team plans to complete the renewal of the Agency's internally hosted IT infrastructure (which does not include IT infrastructure relevant to REMIT, as this is externally hosted and covered by different budget lines) which started in 2015.
+Task ICT Development Overview (status) In 2016 the IT Team plans to complete the renewal of the IT infrastructure, which started in 2015.
 This will also result in the deployment of new services to meet the Agency's evolving needs and to keep up with technological trends.
 At the same time, the IT Team will continue the close collaboration with the Agency's departments in order to provide all the necessary IT tools and applications required to support the achievement of the Agency's objectives.
-Objectives and Outputs The Agency's objectives for 2016 are as follows: To complete the renewal of IT infrastructure which started in 2015; To deploy new services and applications as a result of the renewal of the IT infrastructure.
-The IT Team will strive to ensure a successful deployment and, where needed, smooth transition between the old and new services; To acquire and further develop applications and services to cover the Agency departments' needs and to maintain or renew the existing ones.
-The IT Team shall collect and assess business requirements and proceed with all the necessary procedures that will support the efficient functioning of the Agency; To provide high level IT support services to enable the Agency staff to perform their tasks effectively.
-Performance indicators and targets (deadlines) Agency start to perform their tasks effectively.
-Completion of the renewal of IT infrastructure by Q2 2016; Successful deployment of new services (as a result of the IT infrastructure renewal) by Q4 2016; Successful and timely completion of the tasks included in the 2016 IT Action Plan by Q4 2016; 80% of staff satisfied or very satisfied with the IT services on the basis of an annual satisfaction survey.
-Staff 4 FTEs + 1⁄2 FTE requested Risks Human resource constraints and mobility of IT staff may impact the timely delivery and the quality of the outputs.
+Objectives and Outputs The Agency's objectives for 2016 are as follows: - To complete the renewal of IT infrastructure which started in 2015; - To deploy new services and applications as a result of the renewal of the IT infrastructure.
+The IT Team will strive to ensure a successful deployment and, where needed, smooth transition between the old and new services; - To acquire and further develop applications and services to cover the Agency departments' needs and to maintain or renew the existing ones.
+The IT Team shall collect and assess business requirements and proceed with all the necessary procedures that will support the efficient functioning of the Agency; - To provide high level IT support services to enable the Performance indicators and targets (deadlines) - Completion of the renewal of IT infrastructure by Q2 2016; - Successful deployment of new services (as a result of the IT infrastructure renewal) by Q4 2016; - Successful and timely completion of the tasks included in the 2016 IT Action Plan by Q4 2016; - 80% of staff satisfied or very satisfied with the IT services Staff on the basis of an annual satisfaction survey.
+4 FTEs + 1⁄2 FTE requested Risks Human resource constraints and mobility of IT staff may impact the timely delivery and the quality of the outputs.
 Close collaboration with the Agency's Departments is needed in order to effectively define and implement their IT needs.
-102